Dyson Parody: Career

 Parody qualifier in the 2016 Gibraltar Darts Trophy are Antony Lopez, David Francis and George Federico, Parody became the first player from Gibraltar to reach a European Tour event quarter-final, as well as the first player from Gibraltar to defeat a player who wasn't himself from Gibraltar.
 He did this by beating Dirk van Duijvenbode 6–3 in the first round.
 In the second round he defeated Jelle Klaasen 6–5 with a 93.39 three dart average.
 In the third round Parody beat Max Hopp 6–4.
 Parody's next opponent was eventual tournament winner and world number one Michael van Gerwen.
 Parody missed three match darts against Van Gerwen as he was knocked out at the quarter-final stage with a 6–5 loss.
 Parody and Manuel Vilerio lost in the first round of the World Cup 5–2 to Norway.
 He was beaten 6–4 by Javier Garcia Toquero in the semi-finals of the South European Qualifier for the 2017 World Championship.

-At the 2017 Gibraltar Darts Trophy, Parody qualified are Justin Broton, Manuel Vilerio, Dylan Duo & Antony Lopez, but who losing to Magnus Caris 6-1 to Sweden.
+At the 2017 Gibraltar Darts Trophy, Parody qualified as a host nation qualifier, alongside Justin Broton, Manuel Vilerio, Dylan Duo & Antony Lopez, but lost to Magnus Caris 6-1.

 At the 2017 World Cup, Parody and Duo lost 5–2 to England in the opening round.

 At the 2018 World Cup, Dyson Parody and Justin Broton lost 5–0 to Netherlands in the opening round.

-At the 2019 World Cup, Parody and Antony Lopez lost 4–5 to Japan Seigo Asada and Haruki Muramatsu in the decider legs.
+At the 2019 World Cup, Parody and Antony Lopez lost 4–5 to Japan Seigo Asada and Haruki Muramatsu in the deciding legs.

-At the 2019 Gibraltar Darts Trophy, Parody qualified are Antony Lopez, Justin Hewitt & David Francis.
-Parody beat Cor Dekker from Norway 6–5 and lost to Peter Wright from Scotland 1–6.
+At the 2019 Gibraltar Darts Trophy, Parody qualified as a host nation qualifier, alongside Antony Lopez, Justin Hewitt & David Francis.
+Parody beat Cor Dekker 6–5 and lost to Peter Wright 1–6.

-At the 2019 WDF World Cup represented Team Gibraltar are Jarvis Bautista, Antony Lopez & David Francis.
+At the 2019 WDF World Cup Parody represented Team Gibraltar alongside Jarvis Bautista, Antony Lopez & David Francis.

-At the 2021 Gibraltar Darts Trophy, Parody qualified are Justin Hewitt, Craig Galliano and Justin Broton.
-Parody lost Kenny Neyens from Belgium 4–6.
+At the 2021 Gibraltar Darts Trophy, Parody qualified as a host nation qualifier, alongside Justin Hewitt, Craig Galliano and Justin Broton.
+Parody lost 4–6 to Kenny Neyens.